 “As a kid, I thought I wanted to be an artist… or maybe a musician,” says David Witbeck.
 “As a high school senior my choices were music school in Potsdam, NY (the boonies, -40 in the winter), or Art School in the Big Apple.
 What would you choose?”

 We each have a history.
-They can be quite long or quite colorful – or both.
-Personal history is a kaleidoscope of people and places who have touched us and left their mark.
-It is often very different than our present.
-But for all of us, it is what made us, for better or worse, who we are today.
+For a few of us it is quite long or quite colorful, or both.
+For some of us it is a kaleidoscope of people and places who have touched us and left a mark.
+For many of us it is very different than our present.
+But…for all of us, it is what made us, for better or worse, who we are today.